Florida Electric Vehicle Trends & Stats

 Federal and State Incentives

 When deciding to invest in a new or used electric vehicle, it is useful to consider what incentives and credits are available.
 First, Floridians can use the federal EV tax credit, for up to $7,500.
-This credit, however, has a cap for each vehicle manufacturer.
-Both Tesla (Florida’s most popular EV manufacturer) and General Motors have reached this cap.
+To check eligibility of a used VIN to get up to $4000 off, check out Recurrent's own tool.
 The state also has a couple incentives to lower costs.
 One is within Florida Statute 163.08, which allows property owners to apply for financial support and funding from their local government to install electric vehicle chargers on their property.
 Second, some car insurance companies across the country have higher rates for electric vehicles, so within Florida Statute 627.06535, it is illegal for Florida insurers to have surcharge premiums for EVs.

 Utility and Private Incentives